Home / Helpful Guides / IRS Guides Summarized / Publication 529

 • Confusing employee expenses (generally not deductible) with self-employment expenses on Schedule C (still deductible) — the distinction depends on whether the taxpayer is an employee or an independent contractor.

-• Assuming that because a deduction category existed in prior years, it still applies under current law without checking the TCJA changes.
+• Assuming that because a deduction category existed in prior years, it still applies under current law without checking the TCJA and OBBBA changes.

 Section-by-Section Summary